 - BMW brake light reset procedure must be performed after you reset the front or rear brake pads.
-You must replace the brake wear sensor as well.
-In some cases, the brake wear sensor may get damaged during installation, in which case you won't be able to reset the brake light.
+It would be best if you replaced the brake wear sensor as well.
+In some cases, the brake wear sensor may get damaged during installation, so you won’t be able to reset the brake light.

-- Which BMW models will these instructions work?
+- Which BMW models will these instructions work with?

 - The instructions above will work on many BMW models including models such as E30, E90 F30 F10 E39 E83 E92 E70 E87 E93 E92 E30 E36 E38 E34 etc.